23 Pool Games for All Ages to Enjoy Pool Party

 Water Balloon Toss (Pool Edition)

 This is the classic balloon toss, but in the pool.
 Pair up with a buddy and toss a water balloon back and forth.
 After each toss, take a step farther apart.
 If it pops, you’re out.
+Even simple games become fun in the pool with water splashes.

 Ping Pong Scramble